Navy SEAL acquitted of murder in killing of captive in Iraq

 The verdict was met with an outpouring of emotion as the military jury also cleared Special Operations Chief Edward Gallagher of attempted murder in the shootings of two civilians and all other charges except for posing for photos with the body of the dead captive.

-The case exposed a generational conflict within the ranks of the elite special forces group and the outcome dealt a major blow to one of the military’s most high-profile war crimes cases.
+The case exposed a generational conflict within the ranks of the elite group, and the outcome dealt a major blow to one of the military’s most high-profile war crimes cases.

-Gallagher cried “tears of joy, emotion, freedom and absolute euphoria,” defense lawyer Marc Mukasey said.
-Family and friends clutched each other in relief in the courtroom.

-“Suffice it to say this is a huge victory,” Mukasey said outside court.
+“Suffice it to say this is a huge victory,” defense lawyer Marc Mukasey said outside court.
 “It’s a huge weight off the Gallaghers.”

 Gallagher, dressed in a white uniform sporting a chest full of medals, told reporters outside court that he was “happy and grateful.”